- SQL Server 2008 - How to Encrypt Your Data Using Transparent Data Encryption (TDE)

 - General Personal Data Protection Act (LGPDP or LGPD) applied to SQL Server databases

-In this article, I would like to address a topic that is very much in the area of technology in general, which is the General Personal Data Protection Act (LGPDP or LGPD), a GDPR “cousin” that is in force in Europe, and is expected to become a reality in Brazil from August 2020, bringing several changes in the way IT professionals act in their daily lives and the way products (Software, databases, etc.) are developed.
+In this article, I would like to address a topic that is very much in the area of technology in general, which is the General Personal Data Protection Act (LGPDP or LGPD), a “cousin” of GDPR that is in force in Europe, and should become a reality in Brazil from August 2020, bringing several changes in the way in which IT professionals work in their daily lives and in the way products (Software, databases, etc.) are developed.

 Unlike everything I've read about material on this topic, the goal is to focus this analysis specifically on SQL Server databases, demonstrating how we can improve the security of our database and comply with this new law.

 Summary of what is LGDPClick to view content